howdyai/botkit/readme.md

 Single message replies to incoming commands can be sent using the `bot.reply()` function.

-Multi-message replies, particulary those that present questions for the end user to respond to, can be sent using the `bot.startConversation()` function and the related conversation sub-functions.
+Multi-message replies, particularly those that present questions for the end user to respond to, can be sent using the `bot.startConversation()` function and the related conversation sub-functions.

 Bots can originate messages - that is, send a message based on some internal logic or external stimulus -